 Castle Craig is culturally sensitive and provides treatment for people of all faiths.
 We are an Islam-informed rehab clinic which means that we understand the unique family and community dynamics and cultural practices of our Muslim patients.
 We employ a specialist addictions therapist who is experienced in treating MENA clients, is a practising Muslim within the Edinburgh Muslim community, and speaks Arabic.

-Whilst their advice is not wrong, we would also add that addiction is not simply a passing feeling.
 It’s going to take enormous effort to fight it and keep battling to stay sober daily.

 Speak to us – we understand.
 Call 0808 231 4779.